aharo24/aharo24/README.md

 <h3 align="center"> <a href="https://github.com/aharo24/dot-alacritty"> alacritty ✅ </a> </h3>

 - I have devoted numerous hours to optimizing my Alacritty configuration for maximum speed and efficiency.
-Through thorough experimentation and fine-tuning, I have crafted a setup that prioritizes speed and reliability.
+- Through experimentation and fine-tuning, I have crafted a setup that prioritizes speed and reliability.

 <p align="center">